-- Your call sign, street address, city, state or province and country.
+• Your call sign, street address, city, state or province and country.
 This information should be preprinted on one side of your QSL card.

 - The call of the station worked.

 - The date and time (in UTC) of the contact.

 - The signal report.

 - The band and mode used for the contact.

 Awards for VHF and UHF operations may also require the grid locator (or "grid square") in which your station is located.
-If you have no plans to operate VHF and UHF, you can omit the grid square (you can always write it in later if required).
+Current practice is to include your 6-digit grid square on your QSL card even if you have no plans to operate VHF and UHF, since some HF competitions and awards require your grid square designator.